cjdev2/interview-preparation/README.md

 Remember this will be a 2-way conversation, so feel free to ask your interviewer questions about any of this.

-## Design Exercise
+## Types of things to expect from our interviews (not all of these will happen in the same interview)
+- Coming up with a design
-- You will be given an exercise to see how you well you can organize code.
-Functional or Object Oriented, your choice, but make sure you are able to explain the reasoning behind your decisions.
+    - This is to see how well you can organize code.
+    - Functional or Object Oriented, your choice, but make sure you are able to explain the reasoning behind your decisions.

-## Coding exercise
+- Writing new code
-- For the coding exercise, one of us will be pairing with you via [CoderPad](https://coderpad.io)
+    - One of us will be pairing with you via [CoderPad](https://coderpad.io)
     - Make sure you are comfortable with at least one of CoderPad's supported [languages](https://coderpad.io/languages)
     - To check if you are ready, see if you can solve this "time string" example in under an hour:
         - Input: a bunch of times, minutes and seconds, formatted as a single string like: "12:32 34:01 15:23 9:27 55:22 25:56"
         - Output: the sum of the times, hours, minutes, and seconds, formatted as a single string like: "2:32:41"

-## Next interview
-- More of the same, but in-depth
-- Be ready to answer any questions you could not answer on your first interview
+    - Can you translate something you know how to do in your head into working code?
+- Evaluating an existing design
+    - This is to see how well you can understand design.
+    - Be sure you can explain the advantages and disadvantages of a particular design, as well as name the underlying principles at work.
+- Maintaining existing code
     - Make sure you understand how to practically apply abstraction in code
     - For a concrete example of applying abstraction, search the web for "Replace conditional with polymorphism"
+    - You will have a pairing partner to help keep you on track regarding the red/green/refactor style of programming
+    - Design decisions will be left up to you to either justify or change as appropriate
+- In later interviews, be ready to answer any questions you could not answer in earlier interviews

 ## If you are relatively new, or out of practice: